In this sermon, we are going to aim at answering the question what is holiness according to the bible?

-Therefore, we can use the above scripture to define holiness as a means of rejecting our sinful life to live righteously unto Christ.
+Therefore, we can use the above scripture to see the biblical definition of holiness as a means of rejecting our sinful life to live righteously unto Christ.

 Beloved holiness is very necessary in the Christian life; because it is through being obedient to God’s word that we can attain holiness.

 But since several scriptures have been misinterpreted to show Christians that there is no way they can attain holiness.